 Few teams in the NCAA can boast the long, sustained football tradition that Nebraska has.
-The Cornhuskers are gearing up for the 2021 season and the return of full-capacity games at Memorial Stadium.
+The Cornhuskers are gearing up for the 2022 season at Memorial Stadium.
 This also means the return of tailgating at the University of Nebraska.

 The Sea of Red is known for its friendly and robust tailgates that turn all of Lincoln into a party place on Saturdays in the fall.
 In this guide, we’ll give you some tips and tricks about tailgating service at the University of Nebraska.